Tim

 Seal your lips over their mouth

-Breathe in to them until the chest begins to rise (about 1second)
+Breathe in to them until the chest begins to rise - no more

 Release to allow the air to come back out - maintain the airway

-Repeat
+Repeat once

-The cause of OOHCA for the majority of people is a heart attack, and in this case the heart will often fibrillate in the early stages of Cardiac Arrest.
+The cause of OOHCA for the majority of people is a heart attack, and in this case the heart will often 'fibrillate' in the early stages of Cardiac Arrest.

 Fibrillation is caused by chaotic electrical activity in the heart muscle, which stops it from being an effective mechanical pump.

-An AED will assess the electrical rhythm of the person's heart.
+A defibrillator will assess the electrical rhythm of the person's heart.
 If it detects fibrillation, it will charge itself up and then allow a shock to be delivered to the patient.
 Some AEDs are 'semi-automatic' and require someone to press a button to deliver a shock, but others are fully automatic and will deliver a shock after giving an audible warning.

 The shock will stop the electrical activity of the heart, in the hope that it restarts in a normal rhythm.
 However, this is not always the case and even if a normal rhythm is achieved, it may soon deteriorate in to some other rhythm.